 Valve repair surgery

-Valve repair is the most common surgical option for people whose condition requires serious treatment.
+Mitral valve repair is the most common surgical option for people whose condition requires serious treatment.
 In this procedure, the surgeons fix the damaged valve by cutting the excess tissue or reconnecting the prolapsed layers.
 When the valve is repaired, the blood flow becomes smoother, and the MVP symptoms disappear.

 Valve replacement surgery

-This surgery is more complicated than valve repair because the surgeons must attach the artificial valve to your heart to replace the damaged one.
+Mitral valve replacement surgery is more complicated than valve repair because the surgeons must attach the artificial valve to your heart to replace the damaged one.
 While the result is permanent, you need to take anticoagulant medications forever due to the blood clot risks.

 In most cases, people with MVP only need to do regular check-ups with their cardiologist, because the condition may not require treatment.
 You can do normal activities without being too restricted by treatments.